cwendorf/CALM/README.md

 Basic documentation and examples are available:
 [https://cwendorf.github.io/CALM/](https://cwendorf.github.io/CALM/)

-- Examples for extracting hypotheses from existing coding patterns (multiple regression codes and contrast codes)
+- Examples for extracting hypotheses from existing coding patterns
 - Examples for producing codes from contrast hypotheses
 - Examples for using custom and predefined codes in linear models